 M.agical A.vian and H.ysterical E.xpedition to M.emel – 2.0

-– my view of the ropy Nissan –
+– my view of that Nissan –

 I accosted him from my prime spot on the stoep: ‘Excuse me, what you think you doing?
 You can’t come in here dressed like that!’
 Well, then he knew I was from far, cos he most certainly can and does go into the Memel pub dressed like that.
 He stopped in his tracks and stared at me with his chin tilted up and his eyes half closed, you know how Des does that.
 Then he kicked for touch: Wait, I’m just going to tell these fuckin old fossils I’ll be late.
-He ‘stuck his head in the door and cussed his three (perhaps) slightly older drinking pals, telling them they were fuckin old fossils and he’d be outside; then he came back to stare at me.
+He ‘stuck his head in the door and cussed his three slightly older drinking pals, telling them they were fuckin old fossils and he’d be outside, they must behave themselves; then he came back to stare at me.
 Took a while to see through my new beard, then he said Coppers!?
 Is that you?
-He always called me Coppers after a Clifton primary schoolmate oke called Copchinsky.
-He also always called policemen copchinskys.
+He called me Coppers after a Clifton primary schoolmate oke called Copchinsky.
+He also called policemen copchinskys.

 As people arrived everyone greeted Oom Des and he had a cussing and a vloekwoord for each of them.
 Except the ladies.
 Hello my sweetheart, I still love you but I’m worried about your heart, he says to one, Come here and let me listen to your heartbeat.
 She leans over him and he nestles his ear in her boobs and rubs back and forth going Mmmmmm.
 Haai!
 Oom Des! she says and rubs his head affectionately.
 Incorrigible.
-No change.
-And no improvement.
-We had a wonderful evening before he left for home, very late, but with a re-heated and re-heated pizza for Mercia as a peace offering.
-I discovered a few things that Memel evening: One was that the mense of Memel love the oke.
+He has not changed, never mind improved.
+Not at all, I’m afraid.
+We had a wonderful evening nodding at each others lies.
+Every time I told him I don’t normally drink but I’d make an exception tonight cos he was there, he’d order another quart of beer each.
+He left for home, very late, with the re-heated and re-heated pizza Mercia had ordered as a peace offering.

 The next day I drove around the well-known Seekoeivlei nature reserve; Des was off to pretend to buy bulls at a vendusie with one of the fuckin old fossils.
+I saw them on the road but Des had his head in his notebook for amnesia and the fuckin old fossil doesn’t know me.

 Des and Mercia have a lovely spacious home in town and Oom Des decreed that a braai would be held there.
 Unfortunately I hopped into his bakkie to go there, mid-conversation, so I had no beers, no car.
 Soon after, another apparition arrived with a snow-white beard.
 The Bothas Pass hermit had emerged from his cave, bearing enough beers for an army, plus a bottle of brandewyn.
 Ian Stervis Steele, who I had not seen for many decades.
 What a night.
 About ten people, about a hundred beers and a gallon of brandewyn; lots of mutton chops, pork ribs and boerewors, a huge pot of pap and a very lekker sous.
 Very good oldtime music and Des at the head of the table till WAY late.
 Generous hospitality and much laughter.